kennethrisa/Stats/README.md

 ) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=utf8;
 ```
 7. And than hit the big blue play button or F9 (Execute SQL)<br>
-Hit F5 or right click above where it says Information_schema and hit refresh.<br>
+or right click above where it says Information_schema and hit refresh.<br>
 You should now see that you have a database named rust and have 3 tables inside it.<br>
 8. Create a user:
 ```